oskarGrr/myContainers/README.md

-A repo of some of the most common data structures made in C++.
+A repo of some of the most common data structures.
-They are all header only.
+They are made with C++ and are header only.